SoSheikh/finalCapstone/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the Creative Commons Zero v1.0 Universal